jagrvargen/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 Script 3: Prints all the groups the current user belongs to

 Script 4: Changes owner of the file 'hello' to betty

+Script 5: Adds execute permission to the owner of the file 'hello' in the working directory